-- Nuclear Security: Norway strongly supports the President’s vision of a world without nuclear weapons, pledged $3.3 million for the International Atomic Energy Agency’s nuclear security work in developing countries at the 2010 Nuclear Security Summit, and participates in the Global Initiative to Combat Nuclear Terrorism and the G8 Global Partnership Against the Spread of Weapons and Materials of Mass Destruction.
+- Nuclear Security: Norway strongly supports the President’s vision of a world without nuclear weapons.
+Norway has demonstrated its commitment to nonproliferation and nuclear safety issues by taking a position on the Board of Governors of the International Atomic Energy Agency during 2013-2014.
+Norway also participates in the Global Initiative to Combat Nuclear Terrorism and the G8 Global Partnership Against the Spread of Weapons and Materials of Mass Destruction.

-- Middle East, Somalia, and Sudan: Norway chairs the Ad-Hoc Liaison Committee (AHLC) to coordinate donor support to the Palestinian Authority and contributed $122 million to the Palestinian Authority in 2010, including $67 million in support of Palestinian institution building.
-Norway is providing $112 million in humanitarian aid to Somalia and those affected by the famine in the Horn of Africa, and the United States and Norway are both members (along with the United Kingdom) of the Sudan Troika.
+- Middle East: Norway chairs the Ad-Hoc Liaison Committee (AHLC) to coordinate donor support to the Palestinian Authority and contributed $105 million to the Palestinian Authority in 2013, including $55 million in support of Palestinian economic development.

-- Global Health: The United States and Norway have agreed to expand their collaboration on women’s and children’s health globally through greater transparency in lifesaving global health efforts and the use of new technologies to improve impact, gender equity, accountability and governance.
+- Global Health: The United States and Norway collaborate closely on women’s and children’s health globally by promoting greater transparency in lifesaving global health efforts and the use of new technologies to improve impact, gender equity, accountability and governance.
 Our mutual commitment to global health is reflected in support of the Global Alliance for Vaccines and Immunization (GAVI).
 Together we pledged over 25% of the total $4.3 billion at a June 2011 pledging conference to vaccinate 250 million children by 2015.
-This raises Norway’s total direct GAVI contributions to $1.2 billion.
+This raises Norway’s direct total GAVI contributions to $1.2 billion.

 Economic, Energy, and Environmental Cooperation: The United States and Norway have a dynamic economic partnership that is creating jobs, driving the development of safe and secure energy sources, and fostering a healthy environment.

-- Trade, Investment and Jobs: Bilateral trade in goods and services exceeded $15 billion in 2010 and Norway’s foreign direct investment in the United States totalled $14.4 billion.
-Texas and Louisiana alone are home to 130 Norwegian companies, while U.S. exports to Norway support roughly 20,000 U.S. jobs.
-By 2010, Norway’s Government Pension Fund Global (GPFG) held $28 billion in USG bonds and $97 billion in U.S. equity holdings.
+- Trade, Investment and Jobs: Bilateral trade in goods and services exceeded $15 billion in 2010 and Norway’s foreign direct investment in the United States totaled $10.4 billion.
+Texas and Louisiana alone are home to 150 Norwegian companies, while U.S. exports to Norway support roughly 20,000 U.S. jobs.
+By the end of 2013, $250 billion, or 30%, of Norway’s $830 billion Government Pension Fund Global (GPFG) was invested in the United States.

 - Energy: As the world’s second largest exporter of natural gas and seventh largest exporter of oil, Norway plays an important stabilizing role in energy markets and energy security.
 Norway is the only developed country to have completed implementation of the Extractive Industries Transparency Initiative (EITI) and achieved “compliant” status under the EITI process.
 In September, the United States committed to implement the EITI as part of its OGP National Action Plan.
 The United States and Norway are also committed to increasing access to modern energy services for the 1.4 billion people on the planet today who do not have any access to energy.